edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/vibration-classification-with-brainchip-akida.md

 ## Timing Series Block

-Since we have taken accelerometer data at 100Hz for 1 second record lengths it is important to use those values in the Timing series data block.
+Since you have taken accelerometer data at 100Hz for 1 second record lengths it is important to use those values in the Timing series data block.

 ## Processing Block: Spectral Analysis